-In Bartow County, an average 104,519 people lived in the 459.52 square mile area each year between 2015 and 2019.
-The population density for this area, estimated at 228 persons per square mile, is greater than the state average population density of 181 people per square mile and the national average population density of 92 persons per square mile.
-The ZIP code with the highest concentration of people was 30101, where 57 percent of the county's population called home.
-Bartow is mostly urban, as 65 percent of community members live within an urban setting.
-The ZIP code with the highest concentration of the rural population was 30104 and, like in most of Georgia, rural populations in Bartow are overwhelmingly white.
-Bartow County is growing, having seen a 9 percent increase in total population between 2010 and 2020.
+In Gwinnett County, 926,414 people lived in the 430.76 square mile area in 2020.
+The population density for this area, estimated at 2,151 persons per square mile, is much greater than the state average population density of 181 people per square mile and the national average population density of 92 persons per square mile.
+The ZIP code with the highest concentration of people was 30044, where 10 percent of the county's population called home.
+Gwinnett is almost entirely urban, as 99.51 percent live within an urban setting.
+Gwinnett County is growing, having seen a 19 percent increase in total population between 2010 and 2020.
+Young adults in particular are moving to the area, with a migration rate of 38 percent between 2010 and 2020.

-About 7.7 percent of the population were veterans in 2020, and most were non-elderly adults.
-Fourteen percent of the population - about 14,500 people - lived with a disability.
-The majority of that population were under the age of 65.
+About 6 percent of the population were veterans in 2020, and most were 65 or older.
+Seven percent of the population - about 65,250 people - lived with a disability.
+The majority of that population were between the ages of 18 and 64.
+About three-quarters of the population drove alone to work in 2019, and 16 percent of those drove more than an hour each way.
+Both are figures likely impacted by COVID-19.

-About 24.4 percent of the population were 17 or younger, 14 percent were over the age of 65, and the remaining population were between the ages of 18-64.
-Between 2015 to 2019, about 84 percent of all Bartow County residents were white, 10 percent were African American, and about 6 percent were Hispanic/Latino.
-About 5.4 percent identified as being born outside of the US and 3.6 percent of the county's population does not have citizenship status.
+About 27 percent of the population were 17 or younger, 10 percent were over the age of 65, and the remaining population were between the ages of 18-64.
+Between 2015 and 2019, about 36 percent of all Gwinnett County residents were white, 27 percent were black or African American, 12 percent were Asian, and 21 percent were Hispanic/Latino.
+A quarter of the population identified as being born outside of the US and 13 percent of the county's population does not have citizenship status.